Have Questions About Qualifying for SSD & SSI?

 The primary difference between the two is how people qualify for the programs.

-- SSI qualification is determined based on need-based assistance.
+- SSI qualifications: These are determined based on need-based assistance.
 This includes limited income, resources, and your age and disability.

-- SSDI qualification is determined based on work credits that contributed to Social Security taxes.
+- SSDI qualifications: These are determined based on work credits that contributed to Social Security taxes.

 The first eligibility criterion for Social Security Disability (SSD) benefits is, of course, that you worked, contributed Social Security taxes, and earned sufficient credits to be insured.
 The second criterion is proving that you are disabled within the meaning of the Social Security Act.
 Medical documentation and other evidence must prove your disability.
 Without quality legal assistance, many initial applications are denied because the disability is not clearly presented.